43 Required Skills to Start (and Advance) Your Career in Healthcare Management

 Career advancement requires not only business acumen but a broad understanding of how the healthcare sphere operates.
 It's not unusual for doctors, nurses, physical therapists and other allied health providers to launch second careers in healthcare management.
 Other aspiring healthcare managers work for insurance companies, biotech firms and medical device and drug manufacturers.
 Mid-career professionals with no experience in medicine can also make this transition by earning an MBA that develops healthcare management skills.

-Case Western Reserve University's Weatherhead School of Management devotes approximately 40% of the core curriculum in the Online MBA with a Healthcare Management Track to covering the most dynamic issues in healthcare.
+Case Western Reserve University's Weatherhead School of Management devotes approximately 40% of the core curriculum in the Online MBA in Healthcare Management to covering the most dynamic issues in healthcare.
 Coursework includes (but is not limited to):

 - Artificial Intelligence in Healthcare